 In August 2015, staff from the National Marine Fisheries Services (NMFS) originally approached Camp Meeker regarding the possibility of using Camp Meeker's existing water delivery infrastructure to augment flows in Dutch Bill Creek for a fishery protection and enhancement project.
-To implement the project, water would be diverted from the Monte Rio well on the Russian River pursuant to Camp Meeker's Permit 21198 and then be directed to an existing 7,500-gallon storage tank at the water treatment facility at Alliance Redwoods, approximately four miles upstream of the well.
-Water from the tank would then be released into a rock-lined culvert drainage channel where it would flow into Dutch Bill Creek.
+To implement the project, water is diverted from the Monte Rio well on the Russian River pursuant to Camp Meeker's Permit 21198 and then directed to an existing 7,500-gallon storage tank at the water treatment facility at Alliance Redwoods, approximately four miles upstream of the well.
+Water from the tank is released into a rock-lined culvert drainage channel where it then flows into Dutch Bill Creek.

 In order to facilitate the project, Camp Meeker maintains an agreement with Alliance Redwoods to allow the conveyance of water between the storage tank and Dutch Bill Creek.
 The target rate of release to Dutch Bill Creek is 0.1 cfs, but actual diversion rates and release of water to the creek are based on instream flow conditions, facilities constraints, and the terms of Permit 21198.
-The instream flow dedication will continue up to the first substantial rain event or until flow conditions in Dutch Bill Creek recover to a minimum of 0.1 cfs, but not after December 31.
+The instream flow dedication will continue up to the first substantial rain event or until flow conditions in Dutch Bill Creek recover to a minimum of 0.1 cfs.
 NMFS staff have estimated 0.1 cfs to be the minimum necessary flow to maintain hydrologic conductivity between pools in the stream.